-- b) In more detail, from 23 to 25 February 2022, due to significant outflows of deposits (more than EUR [...] at Group level and more than EUR [...] at Austrian individual level), the Counterbalancing Capacity (CBC) of the Group has been reduced to EUR cir [...] and to circa EUR [...] at individual level ([...] %), which in turn reduced its LCR to [...]% [...]. - c) According to the Institution's FOLTF notification, the LCR at consolidated group level stands at [...]%.
-According to ECB's assessment, with the current rate of outflows, the Institution's liquidity buffers are expected to be depleted in [...] and the LCR is expected to come to [...]%. - d) [...]. - e) Moreover, according to the ECB, the current readily available counterbalancing capacity is deemed insufficient to cover [...].
-Given the increased liquidity outflows that the Institution is facing which are expected to continue, the absence of any credible additional liquidity generating measures in the short term and the additional liquidity needs of the subsidiaries which the Institution will be asked to cover, the Institution is likely to be unable to meet payments in the near future on its debts or other liabilities as they fall due. - f) [...] - g) [...]. - (64) Following the ECB's assessment dated 27 February 2022 and taking into account the above elements of Valuation 1, the SRB concurs with the ECB assessment and considers that the condition set out in Articles 18(1)(a) and 18(4)(c) of the Regulation (EU) No 806/2014 is met regarding the Institution, and that the Institution is failing or likely to fail.
+- b) In more detail, from 23 to 25 February 2022, due to significant outflows of deposits (more than EUR [...] at Group level and more than EUR [...] at Austrian individual level), the Counterbalancing Capacity (CBC) of the Group has been reduced to EUR circa [...] and to circa EUR [...] at individual level ([...]%), which in turn reduced its LCR to [...]% ([...]). - c) According to the Institution's FOLTF notification, the LCR at consolidated group level stands at [...]%.
+According to ECB's assessment, with the current rate of outflows, the Institution's liquidity buffers are expected to be depleted in [...] and the LCR is expected to come to [...]%. - Regarding the recovery measures identified in the Institution's recovery plan, on 25 February 2022 SBRF declined [...]
+EUR [...].
+Other measures have not been deemed feasible given the current situation. - e) Moreover, according to the ECB, the current readily available counterbalancing capacity is deemed insufficient to cover [...].
+Given the increased liquidity outflows that the Institution is facing which are expected to continue, the absence of any credible additional liquidity generating measures in the short term and the additional liquidity needs of the subsidiaries which the Institution will be asked to cover, the Institution is likely to be unable to meet payments in the near future on its debts or other liabilities as they fall due. - f) [...] - g) The Institution admitted that it is FOLTF by submitting the FOLTF notification to the SRB. - (64) Following the ECB's assessment dated 27 February 2022 and taking into account the above elements of Valuation 1, the SRB concurs with the ECB assessment and considers that the condition set out in Articles 18(1)(a) and 18(4)(c) of the Regulation (EU) No 806/2014 is met regarding the Institution, and that the Institution is failing or likely to fail.